 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at https://www.ascr.usda.gov/ad-3027-usda-program-discrimination-complaint-form, or at any USDA office, or call (866) 632-9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter by mail to the U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410 or email at email@example.com.

 Persons with Disabilities

 Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible State or local Agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

 Persons with disabilities, who wish to file a program complaint, please see information above on how to contact the Department by mail directly or by email.

 USDA is an equal opportunity provider, employer, and lender.
 ProAg is an equal opportunity provider and employer.

-We take the privacy of our customers very seriously and are committed to protecting your privacy.
-This policy explains how we collect, use and transfer your personal data, and your rights in relation to the personal data stored by us when you use our website or otherwise engage with our services.
+We take the privacy of our customers seriously and are committed to protecting your privacy.
+This policy explains how we collect, use and transfer your personal data, and your rights in relation to the personal data collected and stored by us when you use our website or otherwise engage with our services.